4.13 — Const variables and symbolic constants

 }

-A variable whose value can not be changed is called a constant variable.
+Although it is a well-known oxymoron, a variable whose value cannot be changed after initialization is called a constant variable.

 const double gravity { 9.8 }; // preferred use of const before type